newrelic/nuget-azure-web-sites/README.md

 nuget-azure-web-sites
 =====================

-Experimental (This package does not exist on nuget.org) - The nuget package for x86 apps (of type "web site") running on Windows Azure.
+The nuget package for x86 apps (of type "Web Site") running on Windows Azure.

 Contribute